Chiral Bell-state transfer via dissipative Liouvillian dynamics: Purity

 We have noted in the main text that the hybrid-Lindblad equation, is not trace preserving for $0\leq q<1$.
 The probability loss can be quantified by, which makes it clear that the equation is trace preserving for $q=1$.
 Moreover, the rate is proportional to $(1-q)$, which means smaller the quantum-jump parameter and lesser the effect of quantum jumps, larger the loss in probability for any given time.
 The hybrid-Lindblad equation can be renormalized by introducing the following nonlinear term, $ (1-q)\sum_j\text{Tr}\left\{ L_j^\dagger L_j\rho(t) \right\}\rho(t)$.
 The addition of this term makes the overall (normalized) evolution equation, It can be verified that the solution to Eq. \eqref{eq:renorm} is given by the normalized state, $\rho(t) = e^{\mathcal L_{[q]} t}\rho\left(0\right)/\text{Tr}\left\{e^{\mathcal L_{[q]} t}\rho\left(0\right) \right\}$.
+Therefore, the above equation could have equivalently been used for numerical calculations shown in the main text and would require no renormalization by hand.
 With the renormalized equation \eqref{eq:renorm}, we can now discuss the evolution of the purity.
 In general, Lindblad evolution has a ``mixing" effect on the state of the system, meaning that a pure state does not evolve into another pure state.
 This can be seen clearly by considering the rate of change of the purity of the state, $d\text{Tr}\left\{\rho^2 \right\}/dt \equiv \dot{ P}\left(t\right) = 2\text{Tr}\left\{\rho\left( t\right)\dot\rho\left( t\right) \right\}$.
 Using this with Equation \eqref{eq:renorm}, we obtain, The last two terms in the RHS of the above equation sum to zero, when $P(t)=1$ (or equivalently, $\rho=\rho^2$), i.e., when the state is pure.
 This means that if $q=0$ and $ P(t)=1$, then $\dot{ P}(t)=0$ and the purity of the state of the system remains conserved.
 In other words, the NHH evolves pure states into pure states.
 We note that while NHH evolution preserves the purity of pure states, it does not preserve the purity of mixed states; this distinguishes NHH evolution from usual unitary evolution in quantum mechanics \cite{Sergi2013}.
 It is therefore, clear that coherent loss with the NHH alone, does not mix an initially pure state.
 Instead, the mixing effect comes from the quantum jump terms.
 This is the reason why the Lindblad equation cannot possibly lead to perfect chiral Bell-state conversion and necessarily leads to some purity loss, which is what we observe in the main text.
 Eq. \eqref{eq:purity} allows for the quantification of the loss of purity for (hybrid) Lindblad evolution.